 -You are receiving notification from your shared hosting company that you have surpassed all the resources for the current month.

-No matter how much traffic your website generates and makes money, but if you are looking for a private server with full root access, you have no better option than VPS hosting plan.
+No matter how much traffic your website generates and makes money, but if you are looking for a private server with full root access, you have no better option than a VPS hosting plan.

 #6 How much does it cost?

-Pricing is the major concern for most website owners.
+Pricing is a major concern for most website owners.
 And it is justified because we believe no one should go beyond the budget when running an online business.
 Speaking of VPS hosting pricing, it will depend on the configuration and features that your VPS plan is offering.
 However, it is true that it will be significantly higher than shared hosting and cheaper than dedicated hosting.

 Generally, the pricing of VPS starts at around $4.99 for a month and can go up to $100 depending upon the features.